10,000 Days – Post apocalyptic snorefest.

 Hot Bot – Two boys find a sex robot.
 Think “Weird Science”

-Infinitely Polar Bear – Heart warming and life affirming story staring Zoe Saldana and Mark Ruffalo about a family struggling to deal with the father’s manic depression.
+Infinitely Polar Bear – Heart warming and life affirming story staring Zoe Saldana (Guardians of the Galaxy and the Star Trek franchise) and Mark Ruffalo (The Avengers and Collateral) about a family struggling to deal with the father’s manic depression.
 Unfortunately ruined by the kids involved.

 It Was You Charlie – Pointless paranoid “thriller” with one of the least exciting main characters in memory.